Tired of ads?

 Fun fact about this 1954 adaptation: every single animal is voiced by the same guy.
 Talk about low budget.

-Okay, we'll just be over here wondering why IMBD has classified this 1999 adaptation as "comedy" and "family."
+Okay, we'll just be over here wondering why IMDB has classified this 1999 adaptation as "comedy" and "family."

-Comprehensive revised version of the commandments, showing all tracked changes.
+Comprehensive revised version of the Seven Commandments (also known as the Principles of Animalism), showing all tracked changes.

-Squealer falls off the ladder while altering the commandments in this 1950 comic strip.
+Squealer falls off the ladder while altering the Seven Commandments in this 1950 comic strip.

 Here's the extremely restrained cover of Animal Farm's first edition.